greenelab/deep-review/sections/02_intro.md

 human expertise, or shallow molecular markers, such as the cell surface receptors or small panels of genes.
-One example is the current PAM50 approach in classifying breast cancer, which utilizes the expression of 50 marker genes in order to divide breast cancer patients into six subtypes.
+One example is the current PAM50 approach in classifying breast cancer, which utilizes the expression of 50 marker genes in order to divide breast cancer patients into four subtypes.
-Significant heterogeneity still remains within these six subtypes (Mayer et al. 2014)[@doi:10.1158/1078-0432.CCR-13-0583].
+Significant heterogeneity still remains within these four subtypes [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
 Given the increasing wealth of molecular data available, it seems that a more comprehensive subtyping is possible.

 Several studies have used deep learning methods in order to better categorize breast cancer patients.
-For example, Tan et al. applied denoising autoencoders (DA), an unsupervised approach, in order to cluster breast cancer patients (Tan et al. 2014)[@doi:10.1142/9789814644730_0014].
-Ciresan et al. utilized convolutional neural networks (CNN) to count mitotic divisions in histological images; a feature which is highly correlated with disease outcome (Ciresan et al. 2013)[@doi:10.1007/978-3-642-40763-5_51].
+For example, Tan et al. applied denoising autoencoders (DA), an unsupervised approach, in order to cluster breast cancer patients [@doi:10.1142/9789814644730_0014].
+Ciresan et al. utilized convolutional neural networks (CNN) to count mitotic divisions in histological images; a feature which is highly correlated with disease outcome [@doi:10.1007/978-3-642-40763-5_51].
 Despite these recent advances, a number of challenges exist in this area of research, such as the integration of disparate types of data, including electronic health records (EHR), imaging and histology data and molecular omics data.

 #### Fundamental Biological Study